 Who is to say they shouldn’t be protected in their generous idealistic endeavor?

 …anonymous power-seeking company board members decide to maximize profits over all else.
 They tweak new, resistant, fast-growing plants until they can’t reproduce through seeds to lock growers in a buy-grow-sell-buy cycle.

 The same lobbies set crazy demands that over-regulate the market and lead to steep market entry costs.
 A simple farmer growing prize squash can’t even sell seeds to a neighbor without risking legal issues.
 Even putting back together a patented Pothos plant your cat ripped up puts you at risk of illegal propagation if any of the stems start sprouting new leaves!

 Who is to say they shouldn’t be stopped in their power-fueled conquest of life?

 What are your thoughts?

 Multiplying a patented plant is strictly prohibited.
 But keep an eye out for anything unique growing in your garden – perhaps it’s worth patenting!

 Also remember, in many cases seeds produced aren’t covered by the patent.

-Tree design with money by Gert Altmann under Pixabay license
+Tree design with money (also on social media) by Gert Altmann under Pixabay license

 David Austin patented rose by Lynn Greyling under Pixabay license